Paul-Mallet/42/ft_transcendence/README.md

 ### Use of AI

-As a tight deadline was set because of the blackhole absorptions of my mates (fired if we hadn't successfully validated the project), we only had 1 month to choose a topic and implement the whole app.
-In this context, AI was the easiest solution to learn faster and implement some extra code as tests to better optimized and organized our time.
+As a tight deadline was set because of the blackhole absorptions of my mates, we only had 1 month to choose the topic and implement the entire webapp.
+In this context, AI was the best solution to learn faster and testing some extra code to better optimized and organized our time.

 * **Code Optimization** : Used Gemini to generate a basic AI ball & pads directions code sample and to refactor Babylon.js particle shaders for better performance.